Wayne Rooney equals all-time Manchester United scoring record with 249th goal

 — Devils Latest (@Devils_Latest) January 7, 2017

 Like the Rooney of old, he created chances all over, unlocking the Reading defense easily.
 Several times, he positioned Marcus Rashford to score.
-But the teenaged forward hit the side netting once, hesitated too long another time, and saw Rooney’s low cross toed away by a defender at the last moment on a third occasion.
+But the teenaged forward hit the side netting once, hesitated too long another time and saw Rooney’s low cross toed away by a defender at the last moment on a third occasion.

 In the 55th minute, Rooney almost went and claimed the record all to himself.
-Marouane Fellaini’s shot was stopped by Al Habsi.
+Marouane Fellaini’s shot was stopped by Al-Habsi.
 Rooney pounced on the rebound but the goalkeeper cleared it with his leg.

-But it was Rashford who would get the remainder of the goals, ending a scoring drought of going on four months.
+But it was Rashford who would get the remainder of the goals, ending a scoring drought that was going on four months.
 Michael Carrick dispatched him on his first goal, sending the speedy striker through one-on-one with Al-Habsi, whom he beat simply.

 Rashford's goal 3-0 #MUFCpic.twitter.com/6fBNoh4be3